jpsim/AWSPics/README.md

    ```
 2. Create KMS encryption key: `aws kms create-key`.
 Keep note of its `KeyId` in
    the response.
 Note that each KMS key costs $1/month.
-3. Create CloudFront Key Pair and download the private key:
+3. Create CloudFront Key Pair, take note of the key pair ID and download the
+   private key:
    <https://console.aws.amazon.com/iam/home?region=us-east-1#/security_credential>.
 4. Encrypt the CloudFront private key:
    ```